 I am committed to being open-minded and open-hearted.
-It’s important that I treat each child and their family as unique—they have their own concerns, their own story and their own hopes.
+It’s important that I treat each child and their family as unique — they have their own concerns, their own story and their own hopes.
 I try to be in their shoes and see things from their perspective.

 When can I speak with the anesthesiologist that will care for my child?

-We believe it is important for you to have the opportunity to talk with the provider that will be caring for your child.
-Prior to the procedure, you will be able to meet with the anesthesia provider who will be caring for your child.
+We believe it is important for you to have the opportunity to talk with the clinician that will be caring for your child.
+Prior to the procedure, you will be able to meet with the anesthesia clinician who will be caring for your child.
 This is an important conversation where you can ask questions, share more about your child’s needs and history, and obtain a full understanding of the anesthesia process for your child.

 How can I prepare my child for surgery?